Skip to content

 This post may contain affiliate links.
 Read disclosure policy.

-Until I learned how easy it was to make an eggs benedict recipe at home, it was something I only looked forward to ordering at a restaurant.
+Until I learned how easy it was to make a classic eggs benedict recipe at home, it was something I only looked forward to ordering at a restaurant.

-I’ve discovered that despite a few moving parts like making poached eggs and a rich hollandaise sauce, eggs benny is easy to make for a delicious breakfast idea or special weekend brunch dish!
+I’ve discovered that despite a few moving parts like making poached eggs and an easy yet rich hollandaise sauce, eggs benny is easy to make for a delicious breakfast idea or special weekend brunch dish!

 Eggs Benedict ingredients on a counter.